 Under the Environmental Education Grants Program, EPA seeks grant applications from eligible applicants to support environmental education projects that promote environmental awareness and stewardship and help provide people with the skills to take responsible actions to protect the environment.
 This grant program provides financial support for projects that design, demonstrate, and/or disseminate environmental education practices, methods, or techniques.
 Since 1992, EPA has distributed between $2 and $3.5 million in grant funding per year, supporting more than 3,800 grants.

-You can find the application instructions on our Environmental Education (EE) Grant Solicitation Notice page.
+You can find the most recent Request for Applications (RFA) on our Environmental Education (EE) Grant Solicitation Notice page.

 - How to Apply

 - Webinar / Teleconference Information

 - Grants Awarded

 - Applicants must represent one of the following types of organizations to be eligible for an environmental education grant:

 - local education agency

 - state education or environmental agency